Author | Permission to Use Info | Print PDF

 All the boys cheered, and then they each practiced the skills of staying centered and walking away when their teacher pretended to be an attacker.

-Since arguing would have been a waste of time, I decided to give a demonstration.
+Kidpower instructors – and many other adults! – know that arguing at this moment would have been a waste of time.
+I decided to give a demonstration.
 I asked Fernando to imagine that I, instead of looking like someone’s grandma, was a guy who might be a danger to him and that he was cornered in a place that was isolated.

 I coached Fernando to get into a non-aggressive Ready Stance and to keep repeating in a strong, respectful voice, “I’m sorry I offended you.
 I just want to leave.”